Is Pantene Shampoo Good?

 R+Co is an innovative brand that strives to protect and preserve hair and scalp health with each product.

-Their hair products are not only vegan, gluten-free, and cruelty-free, but are color-safe and protect against heat and UVs.
-They are free of parabens, mineral oil, petrolatum, and sulfates being SLS and SLES free.
+Their hair products are not only vegan, gluten-free, and cruelty-free, but also colour-safe and protect against heat and UV rays.

-The Television Perfect Hair Shampoo is ideal for all hair types and will provide body and shine to your strands, while also feeling strong and smooth.
+The Television Perfect Hair Shampoo is ideal for all hair types, providing body and shine to your strands while also making them feel strong and smooth.

-The key ingredients found in the shampoo are Juniper Berry Extract, which will balance the oil production and detoxify the scalp, and Babassu Seed Oil to restore hair and provide deep hydration.
+This helps balance oil production and detoxify the scalp, and Babassu Seed Oil, which restores hair and provides deep hydration.

 The shampoo is also formulated with glycerin, which works as a humectant to retain hair’s moisture.